-In this guide, we’ll walk you through how to sell on Amazon and give you six tips for success.
+In this Amazon FBA for Beginners guide, we’ll walk you through how to sell on Amazon and give you six tips for success.

 Wouldn’t it be nice to generate a little extra income?
 Selling online has afforded many hardworking and driven people more financial freedom and in some cases, completely changed their lives.